crystal-leesj/tic-tac-toe/README.md

 ### Basic Functionality

-- First player will always be 'O' and the second player will be 'X.'
+- First player will always be `O` and the second player will be `X`.
 - Game is won once a player gets a bingo.
 The winner will be displayed.
 - Game can be reset anytime.